Barobisha: The Big 31 Feet Idol (একুশ হাত বড়কালী ঠাকুর)

 It started in the year 1971 with a seven feet idol!
 Immediately after Laxmi Puja the construction work begins.
 It takes 14 days span and the active cooperation of 14 artisans.
 Famous cultural icon Late Manindra Pal had been involved with this idol making since the beginning.
 In his absence, his able son and other prominent idol makers are carrying the legacy.
 This Kali idol and an 11 days fair (কালীমেলা) attracts huge crowd every year, though due to the Corona Pandemic, this has been stopped since last 2 years!

 Sports initiatives

 Barobisha has a strong and inspiring sports heritage, football in particular.
 The marathon football league held every year on the eve of Independence day which witnesses a massive upsurge of spectators around the district or its neighbourhood area.
-However, with the advent of cricket in the 1990s, the craze for football has been reduced considerably.
+However, with the advent of cricket in the 1990s named Barobisha Cricket XI, the craze for football has been reduced considerably.

-Tourist guide

-From here one can visit forests like Chilapata, Rajabhatkhawa, Khutimari, Nimti, Tiamarighat, Dhumpara, Newlands tea garden, and Shill-Bunglow.

-The following info may be helpful for tourists: